yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - Cleared Balance:   Includes all 'cleared' (i.e. reconciled) transactions - even future
-        - Balance asof Date: Includes all transactions up to / including the supplied asof date (ignores cleared status) This does NOT apply to Income/Expense accounts / transactions - they use the I/E date range
+        - Balance asof Date: Includes all transactions up to / including the supplied asof date (ignores cleared status) This does NOT apply to Income/Expense accounts / transactions - they use the I/E date range When selected, the asof date options are enabled / appear.
+Here you select the auto asof end date, or specify a fixed custom asof date.
+The auto asof dates will auto-adjust every time the calculations are executed.

+        - WARNING: Using 'Balance asof Date' switches the widget to build and maintain a 'parallel table' of balances.
+                   Calculated by sweeping through all transactions and calculating balances THIS CAN POTENTIALLY BE CPU CONSUMING.
+Do not use the widget for heavy reporting purposes!
+                   Any row that uses 'Balance asof Date' will trigger this parallel balances sweep

 - AutoSum:
   - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts